 - If you are in private practice, an essay not to exceed two typewritten double spaced pages explaining why you qualify for loan forgiveness

-LRAP Application with supporting documents can be mailed to the Financial Aid Office, University of New Hampshire School of Law, 2 White Street, Concord, NH 03301 by deadline noted on application.
+LRAP Application with supporting documents can be e-mailed to Eleanor MacLellan, Assistant Dean for Career Services, University of New Hampshire School of Law at Eleanor.MacLellan@law.unh.edu, or mailed to her at 2 White Street, Concord, NH 03301 by the deadline noted on application.

 The Fund covers JD graduates who are practicing law full time in the public interest area.
 Public interest is defined as: Jobs with federal, state or local governments, qualified not–for–profits, including legal services programs, as well as legal aid, prosecutors and public defenders offices.
 Half–time or part–time employment may be covered on a pro–rata basis.

 Jobs with private law firms generally do not qualify and, if found acceptable, recipients may be required to report loan forgiveness as taxable income.
 Work undertaken outside the United States may qualify as a public interest job under the terms of the Fund and will be considered on a case–by–case basis by the Fund Committee.